Soldiers conduct Winter Warfare Training during Arctic Forge 2023

-A U.S. Army Soldier with Charlie Troop, 3-71st Cavalry Regiment, 1st Brigade Combat Team, 10th Mountain Division, attaches a ski to his boot during winter warfare training at Arctic Forge 23 on Sodankylä Garrison, Finland, Feb 18, 2023.
+U.S. Army Staff Sgt.
+Emilio Delgado, infantryman with Charlie Troop, 3-71st Cavalry Regiment, 1st Brigade Combat Team, 10th Mountain Division, prepares to ski down a hill during ski familiarization training at Arctic Forge 23 on Sodankylä Garrison, Finland, Feb 18, 2023.
 Exercise Arctic Forge 23 is a U.S. Army Europe and Africa led umbrella exercise that leverages the host nation exercises Defense Exercise North in Finland, and exercise Joint Viking in Norway, taking place Feb.
 16 through March 17, 2023, focused on building capabilities and cooperation in support of the U.S. Army’s Arctic Strategy.
 (U.S. Army photo by Sgt.
 Austin Baker)

 |Date Taken: